malebuffy/Kobra-Max-Cobra-Kai-UI-and-Firmware/README.md

 <br>
 For anyone that wants to tinker with firmware!<br>

 -I am not invent the wheel again.
-Here is a tutorial on how you can compile the firmware<br>
+Here are two tutorials on how you can compile the firmware<br>
 <br>
 https://www.reddit.com/r/anycubic/comments/y2waxu/tutorial_how_to_build_anycubic_marlin_source_code/<br>
 <br>